AndroidPillars/Node.js/README.md

 - MongoDB is a document-oriented NoSQL database used for high volume data storage.
 - Instead of using tables and rows as in the traditional relational databases, MongoDB makes use of collections and documents. - Documents consist of key-value pairs which are the basic unit of data in MongoDB.
 - Visit, https://www.mongodb.com/ -> Read the documentation and create the account.
+- Create the New Cluster, Database Access and Network Access.
+- Clutser -> connect -> connect your application and copy the connection String.
 - Visit, https://robomongo.org/ -> Robo 3T -> which gives you the visual representation of the database.
 - To Access the enviroment variable files(i.e).env files &nbsp;